erdmkbc/Machine-Learning-Tutorial/README.md

 * Encoding catagorical features with label encoder for learning processes
 * Learning time!
   * Logistic Regression

+### Biomechanical human data

+*This content has Biomechanical Feautures of orthopedic patiens dataset.
+Humans's bimechanicals has a a lot of feaure that you can see features below.*

+The training processes was implemented with,

+* Logistic Regression
+* Knn
+* Linear SVM methods.

+##### Content
+* Load to data
+* Trying to understand data
+* Feature engineering
+  * Analyze the correlation between features
+  * lumbar_lordosis_angle and pelvic_incidence
+  * degree_spondylolisthesis and pelvic_incidence
+  * pelvic_tilt_number and pelvic_incidence
+  * lumbar_lordosis_angle and sacral_slope
+* Train and test splitting processes
+  * Decleration variabels for splitting processes
+  * Encoding labels(object to int64) with label encoding method
+  * Test and train splitting
+* Normalization for numerical values
+* Learning time!
+  * Logistic Regression
+  * Knn classification
+  * Linear SVM
+* Compare the learning algorithms

 # The machine learning algorithms that we used